-A gem deep in the heart of Málaga province
+A spectacular ancient city perched on the edge of a plateau in the heart of beautiful Málaga province

 Perched on an inland plateau riven by the 100m fissure of El Tajo gorge, Ronda is Málaga province’s most spectacular town.
 It has a superbly dramatic location, and owes its name (surrounded by mountains), to the encircling Serranía de Ronda.

 Established in the 9th century BC, Ronda is also one of Spain’s oldest towns.
 Its existing old town, La Ciudad (the City), largely dates to Islamic times, when it was an important cultural centre filled with mosques and palaces.
 Its wealth as a trading depot made it an attractive prospect for bandits and profiteers, and the town has a colourful and romantic past in Spanish folklore.

 We had left Marbella before breakfast and by this time we were hungry, so the first order of the day was to find a café and eat.
 Fully refuelled it was now time to explore, but for Emily who was wiped out from the previous day for some unfathomable reason, it was time to retire back to the underground car park for a snooze.

 The most eye-catching part of the city is the deep gorge that separates the old town from the new town.
 There are two bridges crossing between the two, both with the most amazing views across the surrounding countryside.
 Stunning!
 We spent the next couple of hours wandering through the pretty narrow streets, past old churches and parks filled with trees, their canopies providing an escape from the hot summer sun.
 It was one of those towns you could imagine yourself happily spending your last days in.
 The streets and plazas were bustling with tourists and locals, but there were plenty of tranquil spots with spectacular views to retreat to and quietly contemplate life.